What is a Mortgage Broker?

+A mortgage broker works with the consumer and the bank to help consumers qualify for a mortgage.
+The broker is a liaison between both sides during the home loan process, communicating with both sides separately so you’ll never need to actually speak to the bank or lender that is originating your loan.
 Since the mortgage broker will be deciding something very important on your behalf, they will first need to collect all your important financial information.
-This would include pay stubs, tax returns, checking account statements, a credit report, etc. Basically, you would provide them with anything that is mandatory in order to obtain a mortgage.
-The biggest advantage and benefit of a mortgage broker is that they are able to compare multiple mortgage rates from multiple lenders and find the lowest rates or programs with the lowest costs.
+This would include pay stubs, bank statements, tax returns, checking account statements, a credit report, etc. Basically, you would provide them with anything that is mandatory in order to obtain a mortgage.
+The biggest advantage and benefit of a mortgage broker is that they are able to compare multiple mortgage rates from different lenders and find the lower rate or mortgage loans with the lowest costs.
 As regular people, we’re not licensed nor do we have the connections that brokers have to see what is available at one time.
 Mortgages brokers work with all types of mortgages.
 They work with FHA Loans, conventional loans, jumbo loans, mortgage refinances, etc.

 How Can I Find a Mortgage Broker?